tomjensen2/Fiji-GUI/README.md

 Installing FIJI-GUI is a relatively simple process but unfortunately, to use the program with certain functionalities such as ImageJ integration it won’t compile as a .exe so the class file must be ran from MATLAB.

 ***Key Point:*** For first run on PC run as Administrator.
-This enables files to be copied to the MATLAB/Java directory in the startupfcn
+This enables files to be copied to the MATLAB/Java directory in the startupfcn, in the current version the file defaults.json will be generated on first run bypassing the need to manually set the file paths

 ## **Hardware Requirements:**